Malignant Hyperthermia

 - mortality with dantrolene = 5%

-- referral to an MH centre
+- All suspected cases warrant referral to an MH centre

-- warn patient and family of impending consequences
+- Warn patient and family of impending consequences

 PROPHYLACTIC MANAGEMENT